isomerpages/enterprisesg-wmo/index.md

 image: /images/isomer-logo.svg
 permalink: /
-notification: The website will undergo a scheduled maintenance on 20 September 2023, 10.30am to 1.30pm.
-The website may be unavailable during this period.
+notification: The website will undergo a scheduled maintenance on 20 September 2023, 10.30am to 1.30pm and may be unavailable during this period.
 We apologize for any inconvenience this may cause and appreciate your understanding.
 sections: